non-profit-dev/sterczace-uszy/packages/design-system/README.md

 1. Export SVG code from the design file
 2. Use the [SVGO tool](https://jakearchibald.github.io/svgomg/) to optimize the svg code
 3. Create a new `.svg` file in the `design-system/icons` directory with a suitable icon name
-4. Import a new icon into `design-system/components/icon/Icon.jsx` file, update the icons object and prop types:
+4. Import a new icon into `design-system/components/icon/Icon.jsx` file, update the icons object:

 ```js
 import Heart from "../../icons/Heart.svg"